Envalee/js-tools/README.md

 * static - Ready to use instances which allow direct access to there functionality (jst.TheStaticClassname)
   * Formatter - Formating strings and dates
-  * TypeChecker - Check build in types or some other type stuff
+  * Checker - Check build in types or some other type stuff
   * Calculator - Easy math to calculate some common things
   * Dom - HTML Dom manipulation, checks and tools
   * Extra - Some functions which are not clear where to put them but are usefull